bitcoin-computer/bitcoin-computer-bitcore/README.md

-# [BitcoinSource](https://github.com/bitcoin-computer/bitcoin-source): A Bitcoin Cash implementation written in modern Javascript
+# Bitcoin Computer Bitcore

-## About BitcoinSource
+## About Bitcoin Computer Bitcore

-BitcoinSource is a community driven effort to produce a readable, reliable and modern Javascript implementation of Bitcoin.
+Bitcoin Computer Bitcore is a community driven effort to produce a readable, reliable and modern Javascript implementation of Bitcoin.
 Most current Javascript Bitcoin implementations do not adhere to modern coding standards and are very hard to read as a consequence.
 We want to create a Bitcoin implementation that every JavaScript programmer can read and understand.

 In step one, we want to get the entire codebase to comply with the [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript).
 Step two will be to port the code base to ES6.
 Step three will be to statically typecheck the entire codebase with Facebook’s Flow.
 We suspect we will uncover bugs in the process.